List of Batman films cast members: Burton and Schumacher series (1989–1997)

-The Burton and Schumacher series was a series of American superhero films with the first two installments directed by Tim Burton and the following two installments directed by Joel Schumacher.
-The two Burton-films left a legacy and influenced Hollywood's modern marketing and development techniques of the superhero film genre.
+The Burton and Schumacher series is a series of American superhero films with the first two installments directed by Tim Burton and the following two installments directed by Joel Schumacher.
+The two Burton films left a legacy and influenced Hollywood's modern marketing and development techniques of the superhero film genre.
 While Schumacher's Batman & Robin (1997) is regarded as one of the worst rated superhero films of all time.

-Many Batman storylines serve as inspiration such as Batman: The Killing Joke, the tone of The Dark Knight Returns, The Man Behind the Red Hood! and Catwoman: Her Sister's Keeper.
+Many Batman storylines serve as inspiration, such as Batman: The Killing Joke, the tone of The Dark Knight Returns, The Man Behind the Red Hood! and Catwoman: Her Sister's Keeper.
 In 2023, it was retroactively confirmed that the Burton-directed and Schumacher-directed films are set in two different continuities.